Commencement 2025

 Both undergraduate and graduate students

-1. The ticketing window for students for department events is scheduled for Friday of Spring Quarter’s Week 6, and ends on Friday of Week 8 @ 11:59PM PST via the Commencement Feature on my.ucla.edu.
-(Tickets to the College Commencement Ceremony can be requested starting Thursday of Spring Quarter’s Week 5.
+1. The ticketing window for students for department events is scheduled for Friday of Spring Quarter’s Week 6, May 9, and ends on Friday of Week 8, May 23 @ 11:59PM PST via the Commencement Feature on ucla.edu.
+(Tickets to the College Commencement Ceremony can be requested starting Thursday of Spring Quarter’s Week 5, May 1.
 See the LS Commencement Website for College Commencement ticketing information).

 *NOTE: As a student you do not need your own graduate ticket for the department ceremony.
 Your regalia and online RSVP are all that is needed to check in at the department ceremony.

-Accommodations: ASL Interpreters will be present at our ceremony.
-If students need any other accommodations related to disabilities for the event, please contact Leigh Bagood (leigh@humnet.ucla.edu) by Monday, June 3, 2024 with your UID number and further details.
+ASL Interpreters will be present at our ceremony.
+If students need any other accommodations related to disabilities for the event, please contact Allie Westrup (allie@humnet.ucla.edu) with your UID number and further details by June 2, 2025.

 Eligibility